raymond-1227/docusaurus-website/docs/about.md

 - A he/him
 - Lives in Taiwan
-- Speaks both English (currently B2) and Chinese fluently
+- Speaks both English (currently B2) and Chinese fluently (ignore the fact my chinese exam scores are like pretty bad lol)
 - Loves to code, design, video edits, and play games

 ## Brief History